matrix-org/matrix-spec-proposals/proposals/4143-matrix-rtc.md

 Each session type might have its own specification in how the different streams are interpreted and even what focus type to use.
 This makes this proposal extremely flexible.
-A Jitsi conference could be added by introducing a new `m.application` and a new focus type and would be MatrixRTC compatible.
+A Jitsi conference could be added by introducing a new `application` and a new focus type and would be MatrixRTC compatible.
 It would not be compatible with applications that do not use the Jitsi focus but clients would know that there is an ongoing session of unknown type and unknown focus and could display/represent